 Popular Tours & Day Trips to See the Southern Lights

 We’ve scoured Australia to find tour options if you want a guide to seeing the aurora.
-The only ones we can find are all on Tasmania!
+The only ones I can find are all in Tasmania!
 Therefore, if you know you want a guided tour instead of traveling independently to try and see the southern lights, Tasmania is your #1 destination.

-The primary aurora tour option on Tasmania is Huon Valley Escapes, who offer two different accommodations with great views of the southern sky.
-On their website, they claim a 50% refund if the aurora doesn’t show up based on their predictions – so you can book with confidence that you’ll either see the lights or save a bit on your trip.
+The next closest option we’ve found is Huon Valley Escapes, who offer two different accommodations with great views of the southern sky.
+On their website, they offer a 50% refund if the Tasmanian southern lights don’t show up based on their predictions.
+You can book with confidence that you’ll either see the lights or save a bit on your trip.

 Have other questions about seeing the southern lights in Australia?
 Let me know in the comments.